-A medical student contacted the MDU’s advice line with a query about their obligation to address medical conspiracy theories they came across on social media.
-While they have been aware of various memes regarding vaccinations and other medical treatment previously, they started to notice an increase during the pandemic.
+A medical student contacted the MDU about their obligation to address medical conspiracy theories they came across on social media.
+While they've been aware of various memes regarding vaccinations and other medical treatment previously, they started to notice an increase during the pandemic.
 These varied from suggestions the coronavirus was manufactured and released intentionally through to more recent theories about the vaccines.

 One online group they had been part of had been rife with posts about the vaccine being a way of implanting microchips or altering the recipients’ DNA.
 The online discussions these generated caused the medical student concern when they realised that other social media users considered this information factually accurate and well researched.
 As a member of the medical profession, the medical student wondered if they should counter the information with reliable sources of relevant information, if only to provide a balanced view.